Jackthomsonn/home_monitor/README.md

 ## Technologies / services used

 - Elixir for the firmware running on a Raspberry PI 4
-- DHT22 sensor for temperature / humidity readings
+- DHT22 sensor for temperature/humidity readings
 - Go lang for serverless functions (Hosted in GCP)
-- EMQX for the MQTT broker client (Hosted on it's own compute within the VPC)
+- EMQX for the MQTT broker client (Hosted on its own compute within the VPC)
 - Terraform IAC